NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 Any store object from the lower store that the `local-overlay` needs has that information copied into the `local-overlay` store's DB.
 This includes information for the closure of any such store object, because the normal closure property enforced by the DB's foreign key constraints is upheld.

-Store objects can still end up duplicated if the lower store gains a store object the upper store already had after.
+Store objects can still end up duplicated if the lower store later gains a store object the upper store already had.
 This is because when the `local-overlay` is remounted, it doesn't know how the lower store may have changed, and when the lower store is added to, any upper store directories / DBs are not in general visible either.
 We can have a "fsck" operation however that manually scans for missing / duplicated objects.